 Victoria, British Columbia just may be the crown jewel of romantic cities in North America.
-While San Francisco definitely captured our hearts, Victoria got our hearts and souls.
+While San Francisco definitely captured our hearts when we visited a couple years ago, Victoria got our hearts and souls.
 This picturesque and sophisticated city found on Vancouver Island is one of our choice destinations for our recent travels.
 There is an abundance of things to do, and the city seems designed for active retirees with the plethora of activities and sites.

 One of the very first things Julia and I did upon our arrival into Victoria via ferry from the mainland was to stroll Victoria Harbour.
 It was incredible to see a pristine waterfront and harbour that was punctuated with double decker buses, walkers, bicyclists and near every other type of recreationist enjoying the vibrant waterfront.
 The lush flower beds and gardens make a wonderful colored accent to the misty, grey skies ubiquitous to the region.
 When we strolled the harbour we opted to take a horse drawn carriage when our legs were ready for a break.